 As required under guidelines from the National Institutes of Health, the MBL’s Institutional Biosafety Committee (IBC) reviews MBL research that involves the use of parasites, recombinant DNA, and materials requiring biosafety precautions.
 IBC responsibilities and research areas requiring approval are described on the NIH website.

 The Environmental Health & Safety (EH&S) Office at the MBL is responsible for radiation safety, chemical safety, occupational health and safety, chemical and biological waste management, biosafety/rDNA research, and environmental compliance.
-Researchers must contact the EH&S Office in advance if they wish to use radioactive materials or acutely hazardous chemicals and we encourage you to become familiar the MBL’s Biological Safety Handbook while actively engaged in scientific research at the MBL.
+Researchers must contact the EH&S Office in advance if they wish to use radioactive materials or acutely hazardous chemicals and we encourage you to become familiar with the MBL’s Biosafety Manual while actively engaged in scientific research at the MBL.

 If vertebrate animals will be used with this parasite you must also submit an application for the use of vertebrate animals to the Institutional Animal Care and Use Committee.